RP6502-VGA

 } palette[2^bits_per_pixel];

-Programming the VGA device is done with PIX extended registers - XREGS.
+You program the VGA device with PIX extended registers (XREGs).
 VGA is PIX device ID 1.
-Registers are 16 bit values addressed by $device:$channel:register. e.g. $1:0:0F
+Registers are 16-bit values addressed as $device:$channel:register — for example, $1:0:0F.

 // Select a 320x240 canvas